"Climate Change and Net Zero” Lecture Series 2024

 Keynote Address

 Dr. Ramana Murthy, Director, Deep Sea Mission, Ministry of Earth Sciences, delivered the keynote address.
-He emphasized the importance of oceans, the Deep Ocean Mission, and the Submarine Matsya 6000 under construction in climate change studies.
+He emphasized the importance of oceans, the Deep Ocean Mission, and the Submarine Matsya 6000 under construction for climate change studies.

 Guest Lecture